leeway00/Asset-Pricing-via-ML/README.md

 - If you have any idea to further this repository, please leave me any issue :)

 ## Methodology
-I replicated **Gu, Kelly, and Xiu, "Empirical Asset Pricing via Machine Learning."
-Review of Financial Studies, 2020**\
+This project is replication of **Gu, Kelly, and Xiu, "Empirical Asset Pricing via Machine Learning."
+Review of Financial Studies, 2020** using data from thr Korean stock market, both KOSPI and KOSDAQ.\
 I expanded neural net models suggested in the paper into models with deeper structure, but the factors I used here are not exactly same with the Gu, Kelly, and Xiu's paper\
 The codes are now very congested with insufficient docstrings